Haskell-Things/HSlice/README.md

 #### *Can I contribute?*

 Pull requests welcome.
-Drop by #implicitcad on freenode IRC, or sign up for the implicitcad mailing list, OR email the author at julia.longtin@gmail.com!
+Drop by #implicitcad on libera IRC, or sign up for the implicitcad mailing list, OR email the author at julia.longtin@gmail.com!